Total Joint Replacement

 Conemaugh Health System's comprehensive joint replacement program is designed to educate, prepare, and follow-up with patients receiving joint replacement surgery.

 Joint replacement surgery is often recommended when all other treatment options, including but not limited to rest, medication, exercise, and physical therapy, have been exhausted.
-Joint replacement surgery can have a tremendous impact on a patient's quality of life by improving independence and mobility, and reducing joint-related pain.
+Joint replacement surgery can have a tremendous impact on a patient's quality of life by providing joint pain relief that improves independence and mobility.

 Top Hip Joint Replacement - Patient Health Guide